 and “Blue Doors,Crossed Mops and Dropped Dish Clothes – A Short History of Appalachian Household Folklore“.

 Mrs. Grossman was an avid knitter, home sewer, hand weaver and hand spinner.
 She was a member of the Mercer County Spinner’s & Weavers Guild and was a familiar face at the Old Stone House during the 1990’s.
-Mrs. Grossman raised purebred Border Cheviot sheep for many years. and was a member of the American Border Cheviot Sheep Society.
+Mrs. Grossman raised purebred Border Cheviot sheep and Kerry cattle for many years.

 Kathy was an excellent cook and an enthusiastic home canner.
 She loved her vegetable, herb and flower gardens and apple orchard.
 She was an astrologer and spent many years observing predictable agrarian cycles in the natural world.